On Reconstruction of Binary Images by Efficient Sample-based Parameterization in Applications for Electrical Impedance Tomography: Introduction

-Without loss of generality, in the current paper, we keep the main focus on applying our new computational approach to IPCD by the Electrical Impedance Tomography~(EIT) technique, however, this methodology could be easily extended to a broad range of problems in biomedical sciences, also in physics, geology, chemistry, etc. EIT is a rapidly developing non-invasive imaging technique gaining popularity by enabling various medical applications to perform screening for cancer detection \cite{Brown2003, Holder2004,Lionheart2004,Abascal2011}.
-A well-known fact is that the electrical properties, e.g.~electrical conductivity or permittivity, of different tissues are different if they are healthy or affected by cancer.
-This phenomenon is used in EIT to produce images of biological tissues by interpreting their response to applied voltages or injected currents \cite{Brown2003,Holder2004}.
+The initial motivation for the research described in the current paper was to apply our new computational approach to IPCD by the electrical impedance tomography~(EIT) technique.
+However, this methodology could be easily extended to a broad range of problems in biomedical sciences, also in physics, geology, chemistry, etc. EIT is a rapidly developing non-invasive imaging technique gaining popularity by enabling various medical applications to perform screening for cancer detection \cite{Brown2003,Holder2004,Lionheart2004, Abascal2011,Choi2007,Boverman2008,Adler2008,Uhlmann2009,Zou2003Review,Liu2019}.
+A well-known fact is that the electrical properties, e.g., electrical conductivity or permittivity, of different tissues are different if they are healthy or affected by cancer.
+This phenomenon is used in EIT to produce images of biological tissues by interpreting their response to applied voltages or injected currents \cite{Brown2003,Holder2004,Cheney1999}.
 The inverse EIT problem deals with reconstructing the electrical conductivity by measuring voltages or currents at electrodes placed on the surface of a test volume.
-This so-called Calderon type inverse problem \cite{Calderon1980} is highly ill-posed, refer to topical review \cite{Borcea2002}.
-Since the 1980 various techniques have been suggested to solve it computationally.
+This so-called Calderon-type inverse problem \cite{Calderon1980} is highly ill-posed, refer to topical review \cite{Borcea2002}.
+Since the 1980s, various techniques have been suggested to solve it computationally.
 We refer to the recent papers \cite{Adler2015,Bera2018,Wang2020} with review on the current state of the art and the existing open problems associated with EIT and its applications.
+Generally speaking, the EIT-based methodology could be easily applied in various fields where nondestructive testing is needed to identify ``defective regions'' or regions with properties considered abnormal in comparison with expected (normal) values associated with the rest of the domain.
+To take advantage of this flexibility, in the rest of the paper, we refer to the defects, also inclusions or targets, in the material (media) to be identified using the proposed approach within the general framework of EIT applications.

 This paper proceeds as follows.
-In Section~\ref{sec:math} we present a very general mathematical description of the inverse EIT problem formulated as an optimal control problem.
+In Section~\ref{sec:math}, we present a very general mathematical description of the inverse EIT problem formulated as an optimal control problem.
 Procedures for solving this optimization problem with the proposed sample-based parameterization are discussed in Section~\ref{sec:solution}.
 Model descriptions and detailed computational results including discussion on chosen methods are presented in Section~\ref{sec:results}.
 Concluding remarks are provided in Section~\ref{sec:remarks}.